-By the submission deadline, any PI, co-PI, or other senior project personnel must hold either:
+By the submission deadline, or for Small Projects, by the date of submission, any PI, co-PI, or other senior project personnel must hold either:

 - · a tenured or tenure-track position, or - a primary, full-time, paid appointment in a research or teaching position at a US-based campus of an organization eligible to submit to this solicitation (see above), with exceptions granted for family or medical leave, as determined by the submitting organization.
 Individuals with primary appointments at for-profit non-academic organizations or at overseas branch campuses of US IHEs are not eligible.